 Do you think there is a dress code in your field of work?

-At the moment, I do not think there is a specific aesthetic for the artists.
+At the moment I don’t think there is a specific aesthetic for the artists.
 You can not recognize an artist by the way he dresses (like a social category).
-If we refer to the garment issue in general, I think the reason for choosing a certain outfit would be to look for an edge, anything that could enhance our physical qualities, our knowledge or our need for showing off.
+If we refer to garments in general, I think the reason for choosing a certain outfit would be to look for an edge, anything that could enhance our physical qualities, our knowledge or our need for showing off.
 Thus, this discussion depends on gender, age, education, and other criteria.

-Do you remember the changes you’ve had over time regarding your style?
-What criteria did you use to change your clothes?
+Do you remember the changes you’ve gone through over time regarding your style?
+What criteria have you used when going through such changes?

 I haven’t really changed my style over the years.
 I think I’ve always worn tight jackets because they are suitable for driving (I’ve been a driver and a biker for so many years) and the blue jeans are already a trademark of my generation.

-I’d like to take the time to give due credit to jeans, a clothing item that we used to long for during my childhood: they probably originated in the western films that were broadcast back then (and were popular in the 60’s).
-The young hippies of the Flower-Power movement adopted blue jeans as the main piece of nonconformist clothing, and the skirts accentuated this expression.
+I’d like to take the time to give due credit to jeans, a clothing item that we used to long for during my childhood: they probably originated in the western films that were broadcast back then (and were popular in the 60s).
+The young hippies of the Flower-Power movement adopted blue jeans as the centerpiece of nonconformist clothing, and the skirts accentuated this expression.

 The jeans are the typical example of a bold style to me.
-Under the Communist regime, they were the object of an embargo and a clandestine trade, more or less, in all Eastern European countries.
-During the 80s, I remember I could only buy them from the western “Free Shop” stores, strictly controlled by the authorities.
+Under the Communist regime, they were the object of an embargo and a clandestine market, more or less in all Eastern European countries.
+During the 80s I remember I could only buy them from the western “Free Shop” stores, strictly controlled by the authorities.

 I remember my first pair of jeans well and what I had to go through to get them.
 I also remember the special feeling I experienced when I wore them for the first time, a feeling totally different from what I got from our usual clothes.
 It felt like they merged with your skin.

 I also noticed that in luxury shops you can now find first-rate goods, already deeply worn: the clothes are perforated, with cuts, tears and stains, giving you the impression that they have survived a cataclysm, which makes them more of an actor’s costume.
-This evolution of jeans and clothes does not alter my generation’s feeling about the initial concept of them, quite the contrary.
+This evolution of jeans and clothes did nothing to alter my generation’s feeling about their original concept, quite the contrary.